-VTB 24 is part of international banking group VTB, dealing with households, individual entrepreneurs and small enterprises.
-The lenders sales network is comprised of nearly 700 offices in 69 constituent entities of Russia, including 8 branches in the largest cities of Russia.
-The bank employs over 25,000 people.
+Being part of international banking group VTB, VTB 24 specializes in dealing with households, individual entrepreneurs and small businesses.
+The banks sales network comprises over 1,060 offices in 72 constituent entities of Russia, including eight branches in the countrys largest cities.
+As of October 1, 2016 the lenders headcount averaged 31,725.

 The lending institution offers clients a broad array of standard banking services, including cash, mortgage and auto loans, deposit accounts, online banking, brokerage services, safe deposit box lease, wire transfers (including via Western Union), bank cards powered by Visa and MasterCard, private banking and other services.
 By late 2017 VTB Groups merged ATM network will grow to 17,000—18,000.
 In 2015, VTB 24s bank card portfolio totaled around 16 mln of valid cards.
 Around half of the cards was issued as part of payroll projects.
 Specifically, in 2015 the bank began to serve 768,000 new payroll clients, while the total number of valid payroll cards reached 4.5 mln.
 The bank entered into payroll agreements in 2015 with such companies as Bashneft, the Interior Ministry of Russia, the Emergency Ministry of Russia, the Healthcare Ministry of Russia, Evraz and Russian Railways companies that are beyond migration from former Transcreditbank.
 One of the major advantages from Transcreditbanks takeover by VTB 24 is that VTB 24 received 2 mln of new clients in 100 towns.
 Thus, the banks merged clientele reached roughly 12 mln of active clients.